harish-shivaram/shilly-jekyll/_art/monet.md

 delicate dresses of embroidered cotton and fine muslin.
-The seated woman shields her face from the sun with a parasol; and Monet has caught precisely the effect of shade-on the colour of her skin and the top of her dress, contrasting it with the bright undeflected light on her skirt and the flowers in her lap.
+The seated woman shields her face from the sun with a parasol; and Monet has caught precisely the effect of shade-on the colour of her skin and the top of her dress, contrasting it with the bright reflected light on her skirt and the flowers in her lap.
 The two women standing together are in the shade of a tree, with the sun flickering through and forming patches of light on their dresses.
 The fourth is in the full sun, its strong rays shining directly on to the back of